(Header image: Archaeological dig in Huaca, Colorado, with Professor Ed Swenson. Photo by Prof. Swenson.)

 The Department focuses on five fields of research, Archaeology, Linguistic & Semiotic, Medical, Evolutionary (or Biological), and Social Cultural.

-Anthropology students at Toronto can study human biology and evolution; human behaviour from its first appearance in the archaeological record to the first appearance of writing; language and society; anthropology of health, and the diversity of human culture in today’s world.
+Anthropology students at the University of Toronto can study human biology and evolution; human behaviour from its first appearance in the archaeological record to the first appearance of writing; language and society; anthropology of health, and the diversity of human culture in today’s world.
 Elsewhere on this site you will find information about our courses, programmes, and faculty.

 Archaeologists study the surviving evidence, or material culture, of people’s activities.
 From the distribution of artefacts and other cultural residues, archaeologists draw conclusions about the organization of social groups, their adaptations to environments, and their spatial and temporal relations.